adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "I don’t know, either," added Dorothy, despondently.
 Finally the shaggy man said,

 "It’s evening, now.
 We may sleep in this pretty place.
-Per- haps by morning we can decide what to do."
+Perhaps by morning we can decide what to do."

-In the bright morning sunshine, as they ate of the straw- berries and sweet juicy pears, Dorothy said:
+In the bright morning sunshine, as they ate of the strawberries and sweet juicy pears, Dorothy said:

 "Polly, can you do any magic?"
 "No, dear," answered Polychrome.

 "How to find some way to cross the desert to the Land of Oz and its Emerald City?" said Dorothy, "We need some magic now.
 But the only magic the shaggy man has is the Love Magnet, which won’t help us much."

 "Don’t be too sure of that, my dear," spoke the shaggy man, with a smile on his donkey face.
-"I can call to us a pow- erful friend who loves me because I own the Love Magnet.
+"I can call to us a powerful friend who loves me because I own the Love Magnet.
 This friend will be able to help us."

 "Who is your friend?" asked Dorothy.
 "Johnny Dooit."